Activity Kit Overview

 - Users - user groups who are from the target demographic.

-For more information on the roles, please see our WoW roles article.
+For more information on the roles, please see our Team Roles article.

 These are handy things to bring along to each activity.